DOI10.47051/WDBS8067

 Figure 1: Individuals of Erythrolamprus mimus from Colombia: Cariazul, Antioquia department (); Morromico Reserve, Chocó department (). j=juvenile.

 Natural history: Erythrolamprus mimus is a diurnal and crepuscular snake that inhabits pristine rainforests and cloud forests, but also occurs in plantations and rural gardens.5 Mimetic False-Coralsnakes are primarily terrestrial active hunters.
-They search for prey in open areas as well as in shelters or on low vegetation.6 Unlike most ophiophagus serpents,7 they ingest prey tail-first.8 Their diet is based primarily on long-bodied vertebrates such as snakes (including Atractus dunni,9 A. paucidens, Ninia teresitae,8 Pliocercus euryzonus,5 Tantilla equatoriana,5 and Liotyphlops albirostris10) and caecilians,10 but also includes frogs3 and lizards.1,11 Snakes are seized near the tail or at mid-body and are chewed up until the venom paralyzes them, usually within a few minutes.5,6 False coralsnakes rely on their warning coloration as a primary defense mechanism.
-Individuals are usually calm and try to flee when threatened.5 If disturbed, they may flatten their body dorsoventrally or curl and display their bright tails as a decoy in a way similar to the behavior of true coralsnakes.1,4 Erythrolamprus mimus is an opistoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous snake.12,13 People bitten by it experience pain, bleeding, and swelling at the bite site.4,6 The clutch size is 3–8 eggs.2,6 Hawks have been observed preying upon individuals of this species.5
+They search for prey in open areas as well as in shelters or on low vegetation.6 Unlike most ophiophagous serpents,7 they ingest prey tail-first.8 Their diet is based primarily on long-bodied vertebrates such as snakes (including Atractus dunni,9 A. paucidens, Ninia teresitae,8 Pliocercus euryzonus,5 Tantilla equatoriana,5 and Liotyphlops albirostris10) and caecilians,10 but also includes frogs3 and lizards.1,11 Snakes are seized near the tail or at mid-body and are chewed up until the venom paralyzes them, usually within a few minutes.5,6 False coralsnakes rely on their warning coloration as a primary defense mechanism.
+Individuals are usually calm and try to flee when threatened.5 If disturbed, they may flatten their body dorsoventrally or curl and display their bright tails as a decoy in a way similar to the behavior of true coralsnakes.1,4 Erythrolamprus mimus is an opisthoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous snake.12,13 People bitten by it experience pain, bleeding, and swelling at the bite site.4,6 The clutch size is 3–8 eggs.2,6 Hawks have been observed preying upon individuals of this species.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.